-Storage Space: In Figures 1, 2, 3 we present the average weighted sum squared, absolute and relative errors, respectively, for all the algorithms as the storage space is varied from 2 to 10% of the dataset's size.
-The skew of the data distributions within each region was set to 1.5.
-Note that the y-axis of Figure 1 is logarithmic, due to the large errors exhibited by Random Sampling.
 The GreedyL2 algorithm produced results with considerably smaller errors than the ones of the other algorithm.
 In particular, the average weighted sum squared error of GreedyL2 was in most cases about one third of the closest competitor's error, and as low as 28.5% (6105.25 vs 21399.2 for 8% space).
 For the average weighted absolute error case, the error of GreedyL2 was typically about 67-70% of the one produced by the closest competitor (51.85 vs 91.19 for 9% space, a ratio of 64.5%).
-Finally, for the average weighted relative error, GreedyL2 produced results that were up to 39% less (31.13% vs 50.36%) for 2\% space) than the ones of the closest competitor.
+Finally, for the average weighted relative error, GreedyL2 produced results that were up to 39% less (31.13% vs 50.36% for 2% space) than the ones of the closest competitor.
 From the remaining methods, the Combined algorithm produced the best results.

-Due to space constraints, we will present for the remaining experiments only the results for the average weighted absolute error.
-The results for the average weighted sum squared and relative errors were qualitatively similar to the ones we have already presented.
+We will present for the remaining experiments with the synthetic datasets only the results for the average weighted sum squared and absolute errors.
 We will also omit from the graphs the results for the Random Sampling algorithm and only summarize its errors, since they were consistently much larger than the ones of the other algorithms.

 Skew within Regions: We modified the zipfian parameter controlling the skew of the measure's data distributions within each region from 0.5 to 4.
-Figure 4 presents the obtained results for the weighted average absolute error.
+Figures 4 and 5 present the obtained results for the weighted average sum squared and absolute errors.
 As the skew increases, for each distribution the coefficients with large values are limited to an increasingly smaller area.
 This results on one hand in the reduction of the sum squared error of the results, as the number of coefficient values that greatly influence it becomes smaller.
 On the other hand, the probability that coefficient values from multiple measures be important simultaneously is decreased.
 These two factors justify the relative improvement of the performance of IndSorted over the Combined algorithm for larger skew values.
 While the Combined algorithm performs closely to the GreedyL2 algorithm for small skews, the difference becomes very large as the skew increases.
-For large skews, GreedyL2 exhibits about one third of the errors observed by the closest competitive algorithm (22.79 vs 62.21 for skew parameter = 4).
-The random sampling technique produced results with 7 to 343 times larger average weighted absolute errors than the ones of GreedyL2.
+For large skews, GreedyL2 exhibits about one third of the errors observed by the closest competitive algorithm (22.79 vs 62.21 absolute errors for skew parameter = 4).
+The random sampling technique produced results with 7 to 343 times larger errors than the ones of GreedyL2.
 As the skew parameter increases, the performance of Random Sampling deteriorated significantly, which is consistent with the findings in [4].